Since the time of writing this post, a Solo Leveling anime was confirmed at Crunchyroll's Anime Expo 2022 panel!

 Solo Leveling originally released as a novel by Chu-Gong in 2014.
 It was later serialized as a webtoon in 2018 with illustrations by Gi So-Ryeong and Jang Sung-Rak.
 Yen Press licensed it for print release with English translation beginning in 2021 and three volumes have since been released.
 They also released novels of the series as well with English traslation.

 If you are looking to pick up the Solo Leveling manga or novels, I highly recommend checking out our favorite manga sites and book stores!
 One of the best ways to support a series and to get your favorite manga or manhwa adapted into anime is to pick up their print releases.
+You can also pick up the series via the Barnes & Noble exclusive Solo Leveling manga box set.
+Want to read Solo Leveling online?
+Check out my favorite manhwa sites.

 Now let's get into why I think a Solo Leveling anime is possible!